 For Southwest Houston Redevelopment Authority in partnership with Connect Community, Non-Profit

-Southwest Civic Core Kiosk
+Dialect Commons: Civic Core Kiosk

 The Southwest Civic Core Kiosk is part of Phase II for the Southwest Civic Core Campus with the Civic Core Pavilion as part of Phase I.